tinkerb/modulha.us/index.md

 Open source software development offers a bounty of benefits.
 Code reuse saves time, ergo money, and makes programmers happy.
 A world of developers continually fix and improve shared code.
 For any given application, the majority of its functionality has already been written for you.
 It is on top of this massive, freely available resource that new, innovative applications can be built.

 Open source development is as much a library science as it is programming.
 We have replaced tiring repetition and menial problem solving tasks, with continuing education and personal growth.
-This makes programmers happy.
-And the increasing difficulty and expense of maintaining a stable of programmers, each with niche qualifications, has been replaced by a distributed, endlessly scalable laborforce.
+The difficulty and expense of maintaining a stable of programmers, each with niche qualifications, has been replaced by a distributed, modular, and endlessly scalable laborforce.
 Now at your fingertips.

 We are your entry into this paradigm.
 All you need to know is what you want from an application.
-No longer does your company, organization or project need to painstakingly hire and keep developers, which requires a specialized knowledge to manage.
+No longer does your company, organization or project need to hire and keep developers and managers.
+Instead, the right programmer for every piece of your application can be sourced indpendently.

-Modulhaus represents a network of independent, collaborative code writers.
-We read and research endlessly.
-We contribute code back to the stacks.
+Modulhaus represents a global network of these independent, collaborative, code writers.
+These are people who read and research open source code endlessly.
+They contribute code back to the stacks.
 Collectively, our diversity covers the entire domain of web development.

 [James and Johnny](#who-) are system architects, developers, and a nexus to this ecosystem.
 It is their intention to Modulhaus into a decentralized system for sourcing and fulfilling contract development.
 To that end, we are developing tools to manage this new workflow.

 If you are an OSS developer in the modular style, and want to know more, contact James or Johnny directly via IRC or other channels.
+This is for you!

 If you are only interested in getting applications built, send us a [work proposal](#input) today!

 ## Input

+Tell us what you need from an application, modules, CLI tool, dev ops solution, or anything else.
+We'll find the right people to write the right parts, and put it all together.

-Please do not forget to include some from of contact, and double check your spelling.
+Please don't forget to include some from of contact, and double check your spelling.
 Note that there is a 220 character limit.
 You should be able to describe what you need in that space.

 <form id="form" action="/contact" method="POST">
   <textarea id="contactForm" rows="11" cols="80" name="contact" placeholder="send help!"></textarea>